ald0405/SangerTools/README.md

 ## Package Aims

-This package has been created with the UK's National Health Service analytical workforce in mind; however we hope to aid analytical workers around to world in easy implementation of population health management techniques.
+Sanger Tools has been created for the UK's National Health Service (NHS) analytical workforce.
+However, we hope Sanger Tools aids analytical workers around to world who work with similar datasets.
+The tools in this package have been created to efficiently analyse and navigate datasets which contain patient level data.
+Ie 1 Row per patient; in tidy data format; where each row is an observation and columns are variables.
+This format is commonly seeing across the NHS being referred to a Master Patient Index (MPI)
 The functions and included examples are created to mimic data found at NHS Gloucestershire CCG.
-Many of the functions are written in tidyverse.
+Many of the functions are written in Tidyverse.

+## Vignette
-The dataset included is random dataset generated based on proportions from Gloucestershire County; see vignette
+The dataset included is random dataset generated based on proportions from Gloucestershire County; <a href="https://www.rpubs.com/StatsGary/851661">see vignette</a>
+The vignette on how to use the package is available .

-We have hope this package aids those working with
+We hope this package aids those working with
 * Patient Level Data
 * Population Health Management
 * Patient Cohorting

+SangerTools is still under construction, and we will be releasing updates in Q1 2022

 ## Installing the package from GitHub